danpla/dpscreenocr/doc/manual.md

 *   `hotkey_cancel_selection` (`Escape` by default) hotkey to cancel selection.

-*   `ocr_allow_queuing` (`true` by default) allows to queue a new selection for recognition without waiting for the previous one to complete.
+*   `ocr_allow_queuing` (`true` by default) allows you to queue a new selection for recognition without waiting for the previous one to complete.

-    If this option is enabled, the "Copy text to clipboard" action may receive several recognized text at once, in which case they will be joined together using `action_copy_to_clipboard_text_separator`
-    as separator.
 If this option is disabled, pressing the hotkey will have no effect until the recognition is done.

+    If this option is enabled, the "Copy text to clipboard" action can get several recognized text at once, in which case they will be joined using `action_copy_to_clipboard_text_separator` as a
+    separator.

 *   `selection_border_width` (`3` by default) width of the selection
     border.

-    Depending on the platform, the final width can be scaled proportionally to DPI, which may be the physical DPI of the display, the virtual DPI set via global GUI/font scale settings, or a combination of both.
+    Depending on the platform, this width can be scaled proportionally to DPI, which may be the physical DPI of the display, the virtual DPI set via global interface/font scale settings, or a combination of both.

 *   `ui_tray_icon_visible` (`true` by default) whether to show an icon in the notification area.